 If such a thing happened to even one of our children we would call the police.
-It would be a red alert.
-Search parties sent out.
-Lights shining in dark places.
+Sound the alarm.
+Send out search parties and shine lights in dark places.
 Every sighting reported.
-Communications lines glowing red with worry and danger.
-Rescuers with their lights held high scouring the neighbourhoods, searching for a sign.
+Communication lines growing taut with worry and danger.
+Rescuers with their lights held high running through darkness of the neighbourhoods, searching for a sign.

-In the image above, you can see skelep howling.
-I can’t tell if he is howling in rage or joy.
+In the image above, you can see sk’elep howling.
+I can’t tell if he feels rage or joy.
 I think his fierceness includes both.
 At night, he still visits the place where they kept the children.
-It’s been closed 40 years, but his sensitive ears still prick up when he hears the voices.
+It’s been closed 40 years, but his ears still prick up when he hears the voices.
 He sings with them.

-The train whistle is gone but skelep has always howled at night.
+The train whistle is gone but sk’elep always sings at night.
 He passes through backyards and across suburban streets, sending his voice over the neighbourhoods, waking people from sleep.
 He walks the broken railroad tracks that come down from the north, and he remembers.